rails/rails/guides/source/active_model_basics.md

 end
 ```

-When including `Model` you get some features like model name instrospection, conversions, translations and validations.
+When including `Model` you get some features like.

+- model name instrospection
+- conversions
+- translations
+- validations

-Besides that, it allows you to initialize the object with a hash of attributes, pretty much like Active Record does.
+It also gives you the ability to initialize an object with a hash of attributes, much like any Active Record object.

 ```ruby
 email_contact = EmailContact.new(name: 'David',